 The Red Shield Inn is the only surviving feature of Greene Park and today serves as the Fort Lewis Museum.
 During the 1920s, as the Camp Lewis population declined, Greene Park declined as well, with a number of businesses burning down or closing.

-As the Ninety-First trained, on April 6, 1918, the United States entered the war.
-The division, 27,000 strong, shipped out June 21 to June 24, 1918, to a port of embarkation and sailed in July.
+After some nine months of training at Fort Lewis, the Ninety-First Division, 27,000 strong, shipped out June 21 to June 24, 1918, to a port of embarkation and sailed for Europe in July.
 General Greene did not lead the division in battle.
 Major General William Johnston assumed command.
-Its first combat came with the Meuse-Argonne offensive that was launched September 25.
+The division's first combat came with the Meuse-Argonne offensive that was launched September 25.
 The offensive broke through the German lines with the Ninety-First performing exceptionally well.
-On October 4 the division stood down and 12 days later fought in the Belgium battle of Flanders, one of the final battles of the war.
+On October 4 the division stood down and 12 days later fought in Belgium in the Battle of Flanders, one of the final battles of the war.

 The Ninety-First Division had an outstanding record, capturing 2,300 German prisoners, 400 machine guns, and a large number of field guns and tanks.
 This came with a loss of 1,100 killed in action or missing.
 Five division soldiers earned America's highest honor, the Medal of Honor.
 A University of Washington graduate and Seattle resident, First Lieutenant Deming Bronson (1894-1957), earned the Medal of Honor for leading several attacks while seriously wounded.